 Is drinking alcohol a “rite of passage” in high school?
 Is it important to “teach kids to drink responsibly” in high school?

-Before you answer those questions, did you know that recent scientific research has found that
+Did you know that recent scientific research has found that…

 We, as parents, need to be aware, not only of the short-term troubles, but also of the long-term consequences of alcohol, tobacco and other drug use for our children.
 Our e-learning course “On-Line Parent’s Guide” and booklet, “A Parent’s Guide for the Prevention of Alcohol, Tobacco and Other Drug Use” give us new scientific information about why our children should not drink, smoke or use other drugs AND teach us how to help them make their own decisions to keep themselves safe and healthy.